 There is probable evidence linking the consumption of dairy foods to a reduced risk of bowel cancer.
 Calcium supplements may also reduce the risk of bowel cancer.

 Calcium is important for strong bones and teeth and proper muscle and heart function.
-Getting enough calcium throughout life and doing weight-bearing exercise can help prevent osteoporosis.The reduced risk of bowel cancer found with consuming dairy products has been largely attributed to their high calcium content.Adults should have 2½ serves of dairy foods and alternatives daily.
-Women 50+ and men 70+ require more than this.
+Getting enough calcium throughout life and doing weight-bearing exercise can help prevent osteoporosis.The reduced risk of bowel cancer found with consuming dairy products has been largely attributed to their high calcium content.Adults need 2½ serves of dairy foods and alternatives daily.
+Women 50+ need 4 serves and men 70+ need 3½ serves.

 A serve of dairy and alternatives is: